MicrosoftDocs/customer-insights/ci-docs/data-unification-update.md

 ## Run updates to the unified profile

 To run matching conditions and update the unified profile entity without impacting dependencies (such as customer cards, enrichments, segments, or measures), select **Unify customer profiles**.
 For accounts, select **Unify accounts** > **Unify profiles**.
-For contacts, select **Unify contacts** > **Unify profiles**.Dependent processes aren't run, but will be refreshed as [defined in the refresh schedule](system.md#schedule-tab).
+For contacts, select **Unify contacts** > **Unify profiles**.
+Dependent processes aren't run, but will be refreshed as [defined in the refresh schedule](system.md#schedule-tab).

 To run matching conditions, update the unified profile, and run all dependencies, select **Unify customer profiles and dependencies**.
 All processes are rerun automatically.

 > [!TIP]
 > For accounts, select **Unify accounts** > **Unify profiles and dependencies**.
 For contacts, select **Unify contacts** > **Unify profiles and dependencies**.
 When unifying accounts, contact unification will run if contact data or configuration changes have been saved but not yet run.
-The same is true when unifying contacts, account unification will run if account data or configuration changed have been saved but not yet run.
+The same is true when unifying contacts, account unification will run if account data or configuration changes have been saved but not yet run.

 All tiles except **Source fields** show **Queued** or **Refreshing**.